 - Middle Eastern Historical Translation: serves as a bridge between the language modules and history modules and is assessed through the submission of an annotated translation from Persian to English.

-- Directed Reading in Middle Eastern History: encourages the development of skills of historical analysis through concentrated study of a topic chosen by the student in consultation with a supervisor.
+- Directed Reading in Middle Eastern History (1 and 2): encourages the development of skills of historical analysis through concentrated study of a topic chosen by the student in consultation with a supervisor.

 Students taking any optional language module must also take Middle Eastern Historical Translation.